Nine Years at Microsoft

 This has always been a sore point for me, and is now a daily sticking point that comes to mind the instant I wake up.
 Every.
 Single.
 Day.

 But right now, the thing keeping me going is not so much enthusiasm but my insufferable stubbornness in plowing through obstacles to try to find interesting things to do.
-I wake every day not to follow a golden path, but to stubbornly plow it.
+I wake every day not to follow a golden path, but to stubbornly plow it, and that’s a very different thing motivation-wise.

-The daily yearning to create remains, but my current motivation falls more into the category of rallying against the despondency and pointlessness of “normal” work and creating enough clarity to get the unimportant parts out of the way.
+The daily yearning to create remains, but my current motivation falls more into the category of rallying against the despondency and pointlessness of “normal” work and creating enough clarity to get the unimportant parts out of the way so we can actually do something.

 That means focusing on creating value rather than managing decline.
-Even if mistakes are made, taking a fall, getting up, moving on.
+Even if mistakes are made, you should take the fall, get up, and just move on.

 And I’ve tried to live by that, plowing through.